 Just to give things some context.
-The regular full brisket weighs between 8-12lbs.
+The regular full brisket is a huge cut of beef and weighs between 8-12lbs.
 For the most part, you will be dealing with dimensions of between 12-20 inches in length and 12 inches in width.

 The first thing that you would want to establish is the amount of room that your smoker has.
 You would then want to figure out just how large your brisket is.
 Using these two measurements should help you figure out how much excess brisket is standing in your way.
 Choosing the right strategy to use will largely depend on this.

 This article is going to provide you with a clear guide on how to figure out the size of your brisket.
-It will also present you with some potential solutions to the brisket being too big for your electric smoker.
+It will also present you with some potential solutions to smoke a brisket in your smoker.